 3.4.2.4 An EI 5 should be issued in case of a temporary speed restriction that is not supported by the ETCS trackside and therefore not included in an MA, rather than including it under the x.41-x.48 fields of EI 1, EI 2, EI 7, since the scope of the latter will end as soon as a supervised mode is entered, so the driver will no longer have to respect these restrictions.
 EI 5 should also be used for a temporary speed restriction under permissive driving, as a permissive signal can clear any time and thus terminate the validity of an EI 1, EI 2 or EI 7.
-EI 5 should not only be used for a temporary speed restriction < [max speed for SH/SR] but for any temporary speed restriction, since an MA in FS (e.g. from a cleared permissive signal) will authorise full line speed.
+EI 5 should not only be used for a temporary speed restriction.
+Since an MA in FS (e.g. from a cleared permissive signal) will authorise full line speed.
 An EI 5 remains applicable regardless of the reception of an MA, unless otherwise indicated by means of an 'Additional Instruction' in field x.96.